 Up to the late Middle Ages, Muslims intensively fished coral in the Western Mediterranean and along the North Africa coasts, in Ceuta (Morocco), Bona (Spain), Mersa el Kharez (Algeria) and Tabarka (Tunisia), competing with maritime European trading powers of Genoa, Venice, Pisa as well as with the Catalan, Provencal and Aragonese merchant boats to expand coral supply.

 In the 16th century, coral trade was concentrated between Genoa and Leghorn, two important gathering points, processing and selling Mediterranean red coral.
 The leading position of the Genoese did not last long.
 In 1561, two men from Marseille founded in Bona, Algeria, the first French base for coral fishing, dubbed the “French Bastion” which remained active, with ups and downs, for more than a century.
-In its main objectives, there was the elimination of the Genoese colony of Tabarka in AlgeriaTunisia, where Genoa continued to profit from coral fishing in considerable quantities.
+In its main objectives, there was the elimination of the Genoese colony of Tabarka in Tunisia, where Genoa continued to profit from coral fishing in considerable quantities.
 The French exclusive privilege of coral fishing in Tunisian waters culminated in 1741 with the establishment at La Calle of the "Royal Africa Company" (Compagnie Royale d'Afrique) with headquarters in Marseille.
 From that time on, Marseille became a flourishing port of commerce and of coral processing.